-Here are the 10 best beginner electronic drum sets under $500:
+Here are the best cheap electronic drum sets for beginners:

 - Alesis Surge